Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 Employers are liable for a civil financial sanction if they are found to have employed someone who is disqualified from working by their immigration status and the employer cannot show a statutory excuse.
 The scheme sits under the Immigration, Asylum and Nationality Act 2006 and is administered through the Home Office’s civil penalty framework and the statutory Code of Practice.

-The current code applies where the breach occurred on or after 13 February 2024, and works alongside the employer right to work guidance updated on 26 June 2025, which applies to checks carried out on or after 12 February 2025.
+The current Code of Practice applies where the breach occurred on or after 13 February 2024, and works alongside the employer right to work guidance updated on 26 June 2025, which applies to checks carried out on or after 12 February 2025.

 The statutory excuse is the employer’s defence against civil liability.
 Officials should assess this first.
-If a prescribed right to work check was done correctly before employment started, liability should not arise
+If a prescribed right to work check was carried out correctly before employment started, liability should not arise.

 1. What is a Civil Penalty Notice?